mpolacek/goo/gcc.md

 potentially constant evaluated expression
 : see *[expr.const]p15*

+- we now use the pre-generic form for constexpr evaluation

+#### Other
+- `constexpr` is Turing-complete after [DR 1454](https://wg21.link/cwg1454) (reference parameters in constexpr functions)
 - `*_constant_init`: `strict` is false (we try to get constant values for more than just C++ constant expressions)
 - `*_constant_value`: `strict` is true
 - `build_date_member_initialization` --- DM initialization in constexpr constructor; builds up a pairing of the data member with its initializer
 - `__builtin_is_constant_evaluated` --- [P0595](https://wg21.link/p0595)
+- [P0859](https://wg21.link/p0859): a function is needed for constant evaluation if it is a `constexpr` function that is named by an expression that is potentially constant evaluated -> so we need to instantiate any `constexpr` functions mentioned by the expression:
+  - `instantiate_constexpr_fns` has `cp_walk_tree` with `instantiate_cx_fn_r`, checks `DECL_TEMPLOID_INSTANTIATION` and calls `instantiate_decl` for constexpr function decls
+- can't call `maybe_constant_value` on an unresolved overloaded function (like in [PR46903](https://gcc.gnu.org/PR46903))
+- N4268: Allow constant evaluation for all non-type template arguments
+- in a constexpr function, a parameter is potentially constant when evaluating a call to that function, but it is not constant during parsing of the function; see this [patch](https://gcc.gnu.org/pipermail/gcc-patches/2020-May/546260.html)

 ### Parser
 Life begins in `c_parse_file`: